List of George Floyd protests in the United States: West Virginia

 On May 30, a group of protesters marched around the West Virginia State Capitol complex in Charleston.
 On May 31, hundreds of people protested police brutality outside of Charleston City Hall and the Charleston Police Department.
 Protests also occurred in at least eight other communities in West Virginia, including Beckley, Clarksburg, Fairmont, Huntington, Morgantown, Parkersburg, Weirton, and Wheeling.

 Wisconsin

 On May 30, 2020, there was a peaceful protest at the State Capitol in Madison with close to 1,000 people.
 Later, the demonstration turned into a riot with storefronts being vandalized, and conflict with law enforcement met with tear gas.
 Protests were also held in at least nine other communities in Wisconsin, including Appleton, Eau Claire, Franklin, Green Bay, Kenosha, La Crosse, Marinette, McFarland, Milwaukee, and Wausau.

 Wyoming

 On May 29, about 125 protesters attended a candlelight vigil near the steps of the Wyoming State Capitol in Cheyenne.
 Peaceful protests were also held in Cheyenne on May 30 and May 31.
-Protests occurred in at least eight other communities in Wyoming, including Casper, Cody, Gillette, Jackson, Laramie, Riverton, Rock Springs, and Sheridan.
+The nightly protests in Laramie were held for three weeks; the largest of these attracted an estimated 1,000 protesters.
+Protests occurred in at least seven other communities in Wyoming, including Casper, Cody, Gillette, Jackson, Riverton, Rock Springs, and Sheridan.